marshse/QMEE/README.md

         - Do spawning rates changes after the removal of sneaker males?
         - Do Nesting Males change certain behaviours after removal of sneaker males?
         - Do Satellite Males change certain behaviours after removal of sneaker males?
-        - Do female visits and spawning rates change ater removal of sneaker males?
+        - Do female visits and spawning rates change after removal of sneaker males?

         Not an exhaustive list and will progress thought the term! :-)

+## BMB comments (17 Jan)

+- Try to frame questions in terms of biological expectations and meanings.
+The answer to "does X change after Y" is always "yes", because everything changes everything else in biology.
+The more specific you can make your predictions, the better.
+Null hypotheses such as "there is no change in the spawning rate" are important for defining statistical procedures, but are trivial and boring for biology.
+You *might* have a truly exploratory question (you don't have any specific ideas about how behaviour will change, you just want to see what you can see), but in that case you will probably need to give up on calculating p-values.